snail007/gmc/db/sqlite3/README.md

 ```

 ## ActiveRecord
-db.AR() return a new *gmcmysql.ActiveRecord,you can use it to build you sql.
+db.AR() return a new *gmcsqlite3.ActiveRecord,you can use it to build you sql.

 ## INSERT & INSERT BATCH
 insert example: